DCC-EX/dcc-ex.github.io/docs/throttles/dccpp-cab.rst

 =========

 * Speaks the <DCC++> Command Language natively
-* Connect via WiFi or Bluetooth
+* Connect via WiFi *or* Bluetooth
 * Read and Write CVs
+* Serial Monitor to send manual commands and view the log

 Screenshots
 ============